 To reheat frozen food, thaw with warm water to room temperatures.

 Never use the microwave to thaw kitty’s food!
-The microwave cooks ingredients in an uneven fashion and will break down many important proteins your cat needs.
+The microwave unevenly cooks ingredients and will break down many vital proteins your cat needs.

 As you can see, preparing your kitty’s food isn’t much different from preparing your own.
-There are recipes that call for cooking, and recipes that rely on healthy raw ingredients.
+Some recipes call for cooking.
+Other recipes rely on healthy raw ingredients.

 Whichever recipes you decide to utilize, there are important tools you will likely find necessary to enjoy the full benefits of homemade cat cuisine.